 How long does it take to set up a USSD application?

-With Arkesel’s API, you can learn how to create a USSD code and build a working application in a single day.
+With Arkesel's USSD API, you can build a working application in a single day.
 The code itself takes hours.
-Getting a live shortcode connected to production telco networks typically takes 1-3 business days for shared codes, or 2-4 weeks for dedicated shortcodes that require NCA registration.
+Getting a live shortcode connected to production telco networks typically takes 1–3 business days for shared codes, or 2–4 weeks for dedicated shortcodes that require NCA registration.

 Can I build a USSD application without a shortcode?